Reports

 Smartsheet reports allow you to easily work with real-time data from across multiple sheets in a single view.
 You can consolidate key tasks and milestones into an overview for stakeholders, or create different views for various initiatives.

-Reports are bi-directional, so information updated on a report will automatically update back to the underlying sheets and vice versa.
+Reports are bi-directional, so information updated on a report automatically updates back to the underlying sheets and vice versa.
 You can build a row report from rows and columns on a sheet, or a sheet summary report from the sheet summary fields.

 Grouping and summary in reports provides quick and easy aggregation and calculation across data from multiple sheets.